 From birth till death, everything in life has a start and an end.
 The same rule applies when it comes to women’s reproductive age as well.
 Puberty is the start, and menopause or climacteric is the end here.
 They are well known amongst the population.
 The term perimenopause means ‘around menopause’ – this is related to the events taking place related to menopause.
 In simple terms, the female reproductive system prepares to cease its reproductive functions.
-This article explains perimenopause and help you track this transition with a perimenopause tracker.
+This article explains perimenopause and helps you track this transition with a perimenopause tracker.

 - Menstrual Cycle